 Solder mask: The green-colored substance on PCBs is due to the application of the solder mask.
-It provides insulation to the copper traces so that they don’t come in contact with conductive components.
+It provides insulation to the copper traces so that they don’t contact conductive components.

 Silkscreen: Use a white screen as the last layer of the PCB.
-It contains the labels of different components in the form of symbols and characters.
+It contains the labels of different components in symbols and characters.

 PCBs can also be of three types-